florim14/ThirreMjeshtrin/readme.md

 2.2 Basic activity layouts and workﬂow

-2 APPLICATION COREIf we suppose that the user enters our app for the ﬁrst time, they’d need to be registered, andthe Registration activity looks like this:
+If we suppose that the user enters our app for the ﬁrst time, they’d need to be registered, andthe Registration activity looks like this:

 Figure 4: Register activity